 The physician’s white coat means something different for every person.
 Last year, StudioAMWA and Doctors Who Create presented a project titled “Superwomen in White Coats: What does the coat mean to you?”
 We garnered a wonderful response and received so many white coats with words of wisdom, love, and acceptance painted onto them.

 - Place the white coat in a central student location, such as the student lounge, a classroom, or the cafeteria.
-You can hang it on coat hanger or a clothesline with clothespin, or lay it on a table.
+You can hang it on coat hanger or a clothesline with a clothespin or lay it on a table.

-- Fill the coat pockets with markers, sharpies, paint pens –whatever you can buy within your AMWA chapter budget.
+- Fill the coat pockets with markers, sharpies, paint pens – items covered through your AMWA chapter budget.

-- Share the information about the project with your school and encourage them to draw on it.
+- Share the information about the White Coat Project with your school and encourage students to share their ideas and draw on it!